Overlays In Underwriting On Government And Conventional Loans

-- Just because a borrower does not qualify with one lender does not mean that they will not qualify with a different lender.
+- Just because a borrower does not qualify with one lender does not mean that they will not qualify with a different lender

-- However, many lenders like myself will go down to 580 FICO on 3.5% down payment FHA Loans.
+- However, many lenders like myself will go down to 580 FICO on 3.5% down payment FHA Loans

 Mortgage Denials By Banks Due To Overlays In Underwriting

-- Overlays are additional mortgage requirements and standards imposed by the individual mortgage lenders that is beyond those of the minimum mortgage guidelines.
+- Overlays are additional mortgage requirements and standards imposed by the individual lenders that are beyond those of the minimum mortgage guidelines

 Here are examples of overlays in underwriting:

-- FHA does not require that borrowers pay off outstanding collections and charge off accounts to qualify for FHA Loans.
+HUD does not require that borrowers pay off outstanding collections and charge off accounts to qualify for FHA Loans.

-- Other typical overlays are debt to income ratio overlays.
+- Other typical overlays are debt to income ratio overlays

-- Borrowers who do not qualify with one lender does not mean that they cannot qualify with a different lender.
+- Borrowers who do not qualify with one lender does not mean that they cannot qualify with a different lender